cfe-lab/Kive/CONTRIBUTING.md

     `diff kive/settings_default.py kive/settings.py`.
 Do the same
     comparison of `hostfile`.
-7. Migrate the database as described in the Creating Database Tables section of INSTALL.md, and deploy the static files.
+7. Migrate the database as described in the Creating Database Tables section of INSTALL.md, and deploy the static files:

         ssh user@server
         cd /usr/local/share/Kive/kive